35 Airspeed Definitions & Measurement

 One source of error is the Static Position Error or SPE, which is the error in measuring the local static pressure outside the aircraft relative to the actual static pressure at that altitude and airspeed.
 If the IAS reading is corrected for the SPE and mechanical errors, the resulting speed is called the calibrated airspeed or CAS.
 If the SPE and mechanical instrument errors are small, it is sufficient to state that IAS = CAS = EAS.
 However, it must be appreciated that, in general, the IAS differs from the EAS and the TAS.

-In the SPE calibration process, which is performed during flight testing, the actual static pressure is measured well behind the aircraft using a trailing cone apparatus, as shown in the photograph below.
+In the SPE calibration process, which is performed during flight testing, the actual or true static pressure is measured well behind the aircraft using a trailing cone apparatus, as shown in the photograph below.
 The SPE will vary somewhat at different airspeeds and altitudes, so the SPE must be mapped out over the entire operating envelope of the aircraft.

-The trailing cone method is used to calibrate the pitot-static system on a test aircraft to account for static position errors from the positioning of the static pressure taps on the airframe.
+The trailing cone method is used to calibrate the pitot-static system on a test aircraft to account for static position errors from the positioning of the static pressure tap(s) on the airframe.

 The results obtained and the corrections subsequently derived as the SPE affects the airspeed readings will apply to all production aircraft of the same make and model.
 The SPE results (or the corrected airspeed values), by regulation, are always included (by FAA regulations) in the aircraft’s flight manual.
 In the case of a modern airliner, the correction is included in the EFIS as a software correction to airspeed.
 For piloting purposes, the SPE and mechanical errors are usually small enough to be ignored on many aircraft (perhaps a couple of kts).
 However, for engineering purposes, all such errors must be accurately accounted for in all aircraft performance analyses.